RichardBrown384/riscos-artworks-js/docs/FileFormat.md

 ### Coordinate system

 The coordinate system places the origin at the bottom left of the page.
+All coordinates in the file are stored using _signed_ 32-bit integers.

 ### Path data

 The path data is _very_ similar to that found in an Acorn !Draw file.

-A path element consists of a tag and zero or more points (stored as two 32 bit words as x then y).
+A path element consists of a tag and zero or more points (stored as two 32-bit words as x then y).

-A tag is a 32 bit word.
+A tag is a 32-bit word.
 The lower 8 bits appear to determine the nature of the data that follows, and bits 8-31 appear to contain some kind of flag information.

 A path then comprises one or more path elements.